awsdocs/amazon-cognito-developer-guide/doc_source/signing-up-users-in-your-app.md

 }
 ```

-## Confirming User Accounts Without Verifying Email or Phone Number<a name="confirming-user-without-verification-of-email-or-phone-number"></a>
+## Confirming user accounts without verifying email or phone number<a name="confirming-user-without-verification-of-email-or-phone-number"></a>

 The Pre\-Sign Up Lambda trigger can be used to auto\-confirm user accounts at sign\-up time, without requiring a confirmation code or verifying email or phone number\.
 Users who are confirmed this way can immediately sign in without having to receive a code\.